Hilberg's Tips

 Freezing rain

 occurs when rain occurs and the surface temperatures is below freezing.
 The raindrops become supercooled as they fall through the layer of cold air near the surface and freeze upon impact with surfaces below freezing.
 Freezing rain is liquid precipitation and should be measured as you would measure rain, after you have melted the ice in your rain gauge (don't worry about any ice on the outside surface of the cylinder).
-You can report the thickness of ice on surfaces in you observation comments.
+You can report the thickness of ice on surfaces in your observation comments.

 Hilberg's Tips -- The Basics: Measuring Snow and Reporting it Correctly